Mitoooooooopo/Crafting-package-BD/README.md

 To reflect the models in crafting folder ![IMG_20250506_155944](https://github.com/user-attachments/assets/412695ee-d6ca-4f29-bb28-9aa08167b978)

 # Step 4
 create a folder named `craftings` in your `BallsDex-DiscordBot/admin_panel` and paste every file from the craftings folder on this repository including the migration folder onto your craftings folder.
 ![IMG_20250506_161115](https://github.com/user-attachments/assets/3ce13bce-ffd5-4fc3-8754-cad022660036)

 Adding screenshot to avoid any confusion

 # Step 5
-Go to `BallsDex-DiscordBot/admin_panel/admin_panel/settings` there open `local.py` and add this line
+Open your `BallsDex-DiscordBot/admin_panel/admin_panel/settings` open `local.py` and add this line
 ```py
 INSTALLED_APPS.append("craftings")
 ```